meonkeys/shb/pelican/website/content/pages/buy.md

 If you'd like to send money directly to support me, thank you, that's awesome.
 It's helpful if you also [send me an email]({filename}/pages/contact.md) so I have some context.
-Include "Gift" in the email subject.
+Include **Gift** in the email subject.
 Tell me how much you're sending and why.
+If the "why" is "to pay for the book", please [buy the book from Gumroad](https://meonkeys.gumroad.com/l/shb) instead (for tax reasons -- my publisher must deal with taxes when selling the book and Gumroad handles this).
-If you're sending cryptocurrency, please tell me the equivalent USD amount.
+If you're sending cryptocurrency, please tell me the equivalent USD amount (this is really helpful for my taxes if/when I decide to convert it to fiat money).

 I've listed these in order of preference.
 Peercoin is especially interesting to me.